stereobooster/stereobooster.com/content/posts/programming-urban-legends/index.md

 Of course, it depends on how you define functional language.
 I define it as lambda calculus-based, which includes:

   - lexicographic scope
-  - normal-order evaluation (or lazy evaluation, or call-by-need)
+  - normal-order evaluation (or lazy evaluation, or call-by-need).
+See [CLAZY: Lazy Calling in Common Lisp](https://common-lisp.net/project/clazy/).
   - to do IO it would need to use monads because otherwise, the order of evaluation would matter (which is not the case for lambda calculus).
 This is based on my current understanding, I need to learn more about monads.

 ## Turing machines are the most "powerful" computation model

-> TMs cannot compute all problems, nor can they do everything that real computers
+> TMs cannot compute all problems, nor can they do everything that real computers can do.
-> can do.
 >
 > -- [The Origins of the Turing Thesis](https://pdfs.semanticscholar.org/9a9d/3d5393dd90a37ef9a0b8420fe4c41fc5d8f9.pdf).
 Dina Goldin, Peter Wegner, June 25, 2004